ASPIRE: The Environments and Dark Matter Halos of Luminous Quasars in the Epoch of Reionization: Quasar Environment

-Interestingly, we find a clear correspondence between the overdensity of [\ion{O}{3}] emitters and the presence of [\ion{C}{2}]-emitting companion galaxies.
-Specifically, four out of seven quasar fields with significant [\ion{O}{3}] emitter overdensities ($\delta_{\rm gal,[OIII]} > 5$) also host [\ion{C}{2}] emitting galaxies, whereas five of the seven fields with low [\ion{O}{3}] emitter overdensities ($\delta_{\rm gal,[OIII]} \le 1$) show no evidence of [\ion{C}{2}] companions.
-This strong correlation indicates that the spatial distributions of [\ion{O}{3}] and [\ion{C}{2}] emitters are closely linked.
-Given that [\ion{C}{2}] emission arises from the neutral interstellar medium (ISM) in star-forming regions and is a good tracer of dust obscured star formation, whereas [\ion{O}{3}] emission primarily traces galaxies with intense star formation and highly ionized gas in less dusty environment, the observed correspondence between these two populations suggests that they both trace the same underlying mass density field.
+Interestingly, we find a clear correspondence between the overdensity of [\ion{O}{3}] emitters and the presence of [\ion{C}{2}]-emitting companion galaxies. {Specifically, four of the seven fields with significant [\ion{O}{3}] overdensities ($\delta_{\rm gal,[OIII]} > 5$) contain [\ion{C}{2}] companions, compared to only two of the seven fields with low overdensities ($\delta_{\rm gal,[OIII]} \le 1$).
+While the small number of fields limits the statistical significance, the relative fractions (57\% versus 29\%) point to a consistent trend in which [\ion{C}{2}]-emitting galaxies preferentially reside in fields that exhibit enhanced [\ion{O}{3}] emitter populations.
+This supports a connection between the large-scale environments traced by the two line-emitting galaxy populations.} Given that [\ion{C}{2}] emission arises from the neutral interstellar medium (ISM) in star-forming regions and is a good tracer of dust obscured star formation, whereas [\ion{O}{3}] emission primarily traces galaxies with intense star formation and highly ionized gas in less dusty environment, the observed correspondence between these two populations suggests that they both trace the same underlying mass density field.
 In other words, regions with strong [\ion{O}{3}] overdensities are also likely to host [\ion{C}{2}]-emitting galaxies, and vice versa.
 This finding indicates that [\ion{O}{3}]- and [\ion{C}{2}]-emitting galaxies jointly map the large-scale structure surrounding high-redshift quasars, providing complementary perspectives on the physical conditions within early overdense regions.
-While [\ion{O}{3}] emission is sensitive to the ionized and relatively unobscured components of the interstellar medium, [\ion{C}{2}] traces the cooler, dusty, and more obscured star-forming regions.
 The detection of both populations in the vicinity of high-redshift quasars therefore demonstrates that multiple modes of star formation, both dusty and relatively unobscured, coexist within the same large-scale structures.
 Such coexistence implies that the environments of early quasars were not uniform but instead hosted a diversity of interstellar conditions and star-formation processes.
 This complexity underscores the importance of multi-line studies in capturing the full picture of galaxy formation and feedback in the early Universe.